In this blog I would like to share my 10 tips for writing user friendly SOPs as part of your GMP Pharmaceutical Quality System.

 Considering the cost of preparing, reviewing and administrating SOPs, finding out in training that the SOP has a fundamental process flaw is too late.

 If the document writer does not routinely perform the process then the process should be ‘test driven’ by the people who perform the activity prior to final approval.
-This check allows the logical flow of the document to be trialled by the people who will do the process routinely.
+This check allows the logical flow of the document to be trialed by the people who will do the process routinely.

 6. Embrace white space